digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-08-25-submission-pjcis-proposed-asio-bill-2020.md

   - submission

 ---
 The Parliamentary Joint Committee on Intelligence and Security (PJCIS) is conducting a review of the [Australian Security Intelligence Organisation Amendment Bill 2020][1].

-The Department of Home Affairs’ proposed _Australian Security Intelligence Organisation Amendment Bill 2020_ amends the _Australian Intelligence Organisation Act 1979_.
+The Department of Home Affairs' proposed _Australian Security Intelligence Organisation Amendment Bill 2020_ amends the _Australian Intelligence Organisation Act 1979_.

 [Digital Rights Watch provided a submission to the inquiry which is available here.][2]